osama7007/react-ecommerce-app-/README.md

 ### API start
--- API is locally hosted in 3005 port so you have to reun it first ** in api directory run "npm i"
+-- API is locally hosted in 3005 port so you have to run it first -- in api directory run "npm i"
-** then run "npm start"
+--then run "npm start"
 ### Project start
 **  in project directory run "npm start"
 --Project is ready 😄